nawa410/safety-challenge/README.md

 # Data preprocessing
 - Data cleansing for training
 	- Delete trips with multiple (different) labels.
 	- Delete data points that have speed below zero.
-Because data points that have speeds below 0 are few in number, it is safe to delete them
+Because there are few data points that have speed below 0, it is safe to delete them.

 - Assuming the trip can be said to be dangerous if one of these conditions occurs:
 	+ Driving at high speed.